IjunaidI/tk-slackproject-2019/README.md

 ### Aleem

-Nice work but not pixel perfect is missing fonts and code structure can be improved and I saw the overuse of the "<figure>" tag.
+Nice work but not pixel perfect is missing fonts and code structure can be improved and I saw the overuse of the "figure" tag.
 But still really good attempt and provided the project on time good job.
 He is missing anchor tags on his sidebar therefore links are not working on it.

 File Name: student-showcase-aleem.html